Parametrized constant-depth quantum neuron: Abstract

 \section{Abstract}

 Quantum computing has been revolutionizing the development of algorithms.
 However, only noisy intermediate-scale quantum devices are available currently, which imposes several restrictions on the circuit implementation of quantum algorithms.
-In this paper, we propose a framework that builds quantum neurons based on kernel machines, including on actual quantum devices.
-Previous schemes are particular cases of our generalized framework, where quantum neurons differ from each other by their feature space mappings.
+In this paper, we propose a framework that builds quantum neurons based on kernel machines, where the quantum neurons differ from each other by their feature space mappings.
+Besides contemplating previous quantum neurons, our generalized framework has the capacity to instantiate other feature mappings that allow us to solve real problems better.
 Under that framework, we present a neuron that applies a tensor-product feature mapping to an exponentially larger space.
 The proposed neuron is implemented by a circuit of constant depth with a linear number of elementary single-qubit gates.
-The existing neuron applies a phase-based feature mapping with an exponentially expensive circuit implementation, even using multi-qubit gates.
+The previous quantum neuron applies a phase-based feature mapping with an exponentially expensive circuit implementation, even using multi-qubit gates.
 Additionally, the proposed neuron has parameters that can change its activation function shape.
 Here, we show the activation function shape of each quantum neuron.
-It turns out that parametrization allows the proposed neuron to fit underlying patterns that the existing neuron cannot fit.
-As a result, the proposed neuron produces optimal solutions for the six classification problems addressed here, while the existing neuron only solves two of them.
-Finally, we demonstrate the feasibility of those quantum neuron solutions on a quantum simulator.
+It turns out that parametrization allows the proposed neuron to optimally fit underlying patterns that the existing neuron cannot fit, as demonstrated in the nonlinear toy classification problems addressed here.
+The feasibility of those quantum neuron solutions is also contemplated in the demonstration through executions on a quantum simulator.
+Finally, we compare those kernel-based quantum neurons in the problem of handwritten digit recognition, where the performances of quantum neurons that implement classical activation functions are also contrasted here.
+The repeated evidence of the parametrization potential achieved in real-life problems allows concluding that this work provides a quantum neuron with improved discriminative abilities.
+As a consequence, the generalized framework of quantum neurons can contribute toward practical quantum advantage.